bk/historia/content/shortcodes.md

 ---
-title: Shortcodes for wmk Story
+title: Shortcodes for Historia
 subtitle: Section types in markdown content
 ---

 ## General

-The shortcodes for Wmk Story take a single argument, `info`, which may be specified directly as a Python dict or as the name of a YAML file containing a representation of that dict.
+The shortcodes for Historia take a single argument, `info`, which may be specified directly as a Python dict or as the name of a YAML file containing a representation of that dict.